 (1) "2022 California Energy Code" refers to the requirements outlined in the 2022 edition of the California Energy Code known as California Code of Regulations, Part 6 of Title 24.

-(2) "All-electric Building" or “All-electric Design” means a building or plans for a building that uses a permanent supply of electricity as the source of energy for all space heating (including but not limited to fireplaces), water heating (including but not limited pools and spas), cooking appliances (including but not limited barbeques), and clothes drying appliances, and has no natural gas or propane plumbing installed in the building or within the property lines.
-An all-electric building also includes solar thermal collectors.
+(2) "All-electric Building" or “All-electric Design” means a building or plans for a building that uses a permanent supply of electricity as the source of energy for all space heating (including but not limited to fireplaces), water heating (including but not limited to pools and spas), cooking appliances (including but not limited to barbeques), and clothes drying appliances, and has no natural gas or propane plumbing installed in the building or within the property lines.
+An all-electric building may also include solar thermal collectors.

 (3) “Accessory Dwelling Unit (ADU)” means a residential unit that meets the definition of an accessory dwelling unit as outlined in §22.130.030 in the County of Marin Article VIII - Development Code Definition.
 This states that “a residential dwelling unit, which is accessory to a primary dwelling unit, that provides complete independent living facilities for one or more persons and is located on a lot with a proposed or existing primary dwelling.
 It shall provide permanent provisions for living, sleeping, eating, cooking, sanitation, and independent exterior access, on the same lot as the single-family or multi-family dwelling is or will be situated.
 An Accessory Dwelling Unit also includes the following: (1) an efficiency unit as defined in section 17958.1 of the California Health and Safety Code and (2) a manufactured home as defined in section 18007 of the California Health and Safety Code.”
 For purposes of this subchapter, ADU also covers Junior ADUs and detached or attached ADUs.

-(4) “Automatic Load Management System (ALMS)” means a system designed to manage load across one or more electric vehicle supply equipment (EVSE) to share electrical capacity and/or automatically manage power at each connection point.
+(4) “Automatic Load Management System (ALMS)” means a control system designed to manage load across one or more electric vehicle supply equipment (EVSE), circuits, panels, and to share electrical capacity and/or automatically manage power at each connection point.
+ALMS systems shall be designed to deliver no less than 3.3 kVa (208/240 volt, 16-ampere) to each EV Capable, EV Ready or EVCS space served by the ALMS, and meet the requirements of California Electrical Code Article 625.
+The connected amperage to the building site for the EV charging infrastructure shall not be lower than the required connected amperage per California Green Building Standards Code, Title 24 Part 11.

 (5) "CALGreen" refers to the California Green Building Standards Code, as included in Title 24, Part 11 of the California Code of Regulations.

-(6) "CALGreen mandatory" means those measures that are required for all covered projects.
+(6) "CALGreen mandatory" means those measures that are required under Title 24, Part 11.
 Residential mandatory measures are contained in CALGreen Chapter 4.
 Nonresidential mandatory measures are contained in CALGreen Chapter 5.

-(7) "CALGreen Tier 1" refers to required perquisite and elective measures in addition to the CALGreen mandatory measures, as outlined in CALGreen Appendix A4.601.4 for residential projects and CALGreen Appendix A5.601.2 for nonresidential projects.
+(7) "CALGreen Tier 1" refers to required pre-requisite and elective measures in addition to the CALGreen mandatory measures, as outlined in CALGreen Appendix A4.601.4 for residential projects and CALGreen Appendix A5.601.2 for nonresidential projects.

 (8) “Commercial Kitchen” means non-retail food facility devoted to the commercial preparation, production, and cooking of food and beverages for on-site or off-site consumption.